viniciusehonda/ITMapp/README.md

 # ITMapp
-A multi-plataform (Android &amp; iOS) app using Xamarin for general "incidents" registrarion on map
+A multi-plataform (Android &amp; iOS) app using Xamarin for general "incidents" registration on map

 This is my university "final test".
 The idea is to develop a app where users can:
--Register Incidents (Everything that can bring problems to the environment or people) Each Incident has
+-Register Incidents (Everything that can bring problems to the environment or people) Each Incident have
  -Category
  -Type
  -Description